-This was the fifth workshop for Arkwright Scholars on the uses of the optical microscope, held as before in the Angela Marmont Centre in the Natural History Museum in London.
-The Arkwright Engineering Scholarships are awarded by the Arkwright Scholarships Trust and support students through their A Levels or Scottish Highers and provide financial assistance to help them pursue engineering, computing or technical design at university or through a higher-level apprenticeship.
+This was the sixth workshop for Arkwright Scholars on the uses of the optical microscope, held as before in the Angela Marmont Centre in the Natural History Museum in London.
+The Arkwright Engineering Scholarships are awarded by The Smallpeice Trust and support students through their A Levels or Scottish Highers and provide financial assistance to help them pursue engineering, computing or technical design at university or through a higher-level apprenticeship.
 The Scholarships are sponsored by industrial companies, universities, charitable trusts, trade associations, professional engineering institutions, the Armed Services, Worshipful Companies, industry regulators or personal donors.
-Quekett members Lewis Woolnough, Pam Hamer, Dennis Fullwood, James Rider, Paul Smith and Alan Wood assisted at the workshop.
-Tricia York and Poppy James from the Trust came to observe but couldn’t resist looking through the microscopes.
+Quekett members Lisa Ashby, Pam Hamer, Chris Thomas, Dennis Fullwood, Paul Smith and Alan Wood assisted at the workshop.
+Tricia York and Tessa O’Shea from the Trust came to observe but couldn’t resist looking through the microscopes.

-Lewis explained the differences between compound microscopes and stereomicroscopes and their advantages and disadvantages, and explained how they should be adjusted to suit the user’s eyesight and to get the best results.
-The Museum provided 6 Leitz EZ4 stereomicroscopes, 5 Olympus CX41 compound microscopes and an Olympus BX43 compound microscope, and Quekett members made sure that the Scholars had adjusted them properly.
+Pam explained the differences between compound microscopes and stereomicroscopes and their advantages and disadvantages, and explained how they should be adjusted to suit the user’s eyesight and to get the best results.
+Quekett members then helped the Scholars to set up the Leitz EZ4 stereomicroscopes and Olympus CX43 compound microscopes provided by the Museum.